zz2liu/RnaSeq-HpcPipelines/README.md

     srunI
     ```
     Note: your will be kicked out of the the computing node after the 'walltime', which default to be 24 hours.
-- Then on your computing node, prepare the dependicies of the pipelines
+- Then prepare the dependicies of the pipelines, on the computing node
     ```sh
     prepare_pipelines
     ```
 ### Mapping: Bowtie2 local single-end mapping pipeline
 Generate a gene x sample read counts matrix for your project.

-#### Test with the example project
+#### Optional: Test with the example project
 - Set the parameters: paste the following lines in a computing node
     ```sh
     # set up the projectDir and genome